foucault/nvfancontrol/README.md

 ### Enable Coolbits (Linux only)

 For Linux ensure that Coolbits is enabled from your X11 server settings.
-To do so create a file named `20-nvidia.conf` within `/etc/X11/xorg.conf.d/` containing the following
+To do so create a file named `20-nvidia.conf` within `/etc/X11/xorg.conf.d/` or `/usr/share/X11/xorg.conf.d/` (depends on distribution) containing the following

     Section "Device"
         Identifier "Device 0"